Disaster Assistance Information

 Requests for assistance should be made as soon as feasibly possible.
 Based on the IDE, a Preliminary Damage Assessment (PDA) will be used when pursuing federal assistance to determine the impact and magnitude of damage and the resulting unmet needs of local agencies following a disaster.
 The PDA will consist of a team of local, state, and federal representatives.

-Once a PDA is conducted, the California Emergency Management Agency (Cal EMA) uses the information to determine whether further assistance can be requested.
-In all disasters, Cal EMA Individual Assistance staff can assist local representatives in identifying the need to establish a Local Assistance Center and specific resources to assist the community in its recovery efforts.
+Once a PDA is conducted, the Governor's Office of Emergency Services (Cal OES) uses the information to determine whether further assistance can be requested.
+In all disasters, Cal OES Individual Assistance staff can assist local representatives in identifying the need to establish a Local Assistance Center and specific resources to assist the community in its recovery efforts.